Pros: Local accounts in multiple countries. No monthly fees. Good rates for international transfers. Personal onboarding and customer service.

 Local accounts in major currencies

-On the Airwallex website, it takes just seconds to click the “Create Global Account” button and choose whether you want a free account denominated in USD, EUR, GBP or AUD.
 The currency selection varies a bit depending on which Airwallex office you sign up with.
 For example, a company signing up with the Hong Kong branch can see JPY, but would need to set up AUD separately as it is governed by a different legal entity.

-Most accounts are set up instantly and held with banks that are actually located in countries using those currencies.
-For example, we were able to set up both a EUR account in Hamburg (Germany) and a USD checking account in New York – all in a New York minute.
-These accounts can essentially receive payments with zero fees.
+For example, we were able to set up both a EUR account in Hamburg (Germany) and USD checking account in New York – all in a New York minute.
+These accounts essentially receive payments with zero fees.

-If your customers in the Single Euro Payments Area (SEPA) – where some countries have their own non-euro currency – wish to send you money, they need to be sending EUR according to Airwallex.
-We tried transferring another currency to the Euro account based in Estonia, and it was not converted but simply rejected.
-This may be an issue if you work with automated platforms that only let you give one account number for multi-currency payouts.
+We tried transferring another currency to the Euro account in Estonia, and it was not converted, but simply rejected.
+This could be an issue with automated platforms that only give you one account number for multi-currency payouts.

 Jack Zhang

 Airwallex does not offer accounts in Swiss Franc or European fringe currencies like Danish kroner, Norwegian kroner and Swedish krona.
-However, you can exchange Euros to the currency you desire and make the wire in the local currency.
-We tried this for Norwegian kroner, but found that the exchange rate was slightly poorer than that offered by a main bank in Norway.
-Typically the smaller European currencies carry a transaction cost of around 1%.
+Nevertheless, you can exchange euros to the desired currency and make the wire transfer in the local currency.

-The Global Accounts come with their unique account numbers, SWIFT codes and routing numbers.
+The Global Accounts come with unique account numbers, SWIFT codes and routing numbers.
 But they are not like the real bank accounts we are used to.
 They merely act as collection points for what Airwallex calls the ‘Wallet’.

 Country | Currency | Account receiving capabilities |